StatFunGen/colocboost-paper/_sources/Simulation_Studies/index.md

 This section provides a summary of the simulation notebooks that implement different aspects of our multi-trait colocalization method evaluations.

-- **Phenotype simulation**: Establishes the fundamental simulation framework for generating synthetic phenotype data.
+- **Phenotype Data Simulation**: Establishes the fundamental simulation framework for generating synthetic phenotype data.
 Simulates phenotype data (Y matrix) for $L$ traits based on real genotype data (X matrix) using total heritability and SNP-level heritability approaches.
 Configurable for different numbers of traits (2, 5, 10, 20) and causal variants with controllable heritability.

 - **Run ColocBoost**: Executes the ColocBoost algorithm on simulated datasets to identify colocalizing variants and trait clusters.
 Processes and standardizes results for performance evaluation with key output metrics.

 - **Other Colocalization Methods**: Implements competing colocalization methods (HyprColoc, MOLOC, and COLOC (V5)) for benchmarking.
 Standardizes outputs across methods to enable fair comparison.

-- **Result Summary**: Calculates performance metrics including power and false discovery rates from method results.
+- **Colocalization Result Summary**: Calculates performance metrics including power and false discovery rates from method results.
 Generates standardized comparison tables summarizing method effectiveness across simulation scenarios.

-- **Secondary simulations**: Creates advanced simulation scenarios including 50-trait datasets and complex colocalization configurations.
+- **Secondary Simulations**: Creates advanced simulation scenarios including 50-trait datasets and complex colocalization configurations.
 Implements specialized trait clustering patterns (5+5, 3+3+2+2) and random variant sharing to test method robustness.

 - **Weaker Signal Simulation**: Implements simulations specifically designed to mimic real-world GWAS summary statistics.

 - **Correlated Phenotypes Simulation**: Evaluates method performance under scenarios with correlated traits and complex pleiotropy patterns.

-- **Null simulation**: Tests type I error control and false discovery rates under null scenarios where no colocalization exists.
+- **Null Simulation**: Tests type I error control and false discovery rates under null scenarios where no colocalization exists.

 - **FineBoost (single trait ColocBoost)**: Demonstrates the FineBoost extension that incorporates fine-mapping capabilities into the ColocBoost framework.

 - **Run OPERA**: Compares performance with the OPERA method and evaluates under OPERA-specific simulation settings.

-- **OPERA: Run OPERA Original Proportion**: Implements the original OPERA design for benchmark comparisons and methodological validation.
+- **Comparison with OPERA**: Implements the original OPERA design for benchmark comparisons and methodological validation.

 Part of the data needed is provided in the **Data** folder.